 4.15pm Fifth Station at the tomb of Nicholas Ferrar at Little Gidding

 Choral Evensong at Little Gidding Church

-Officiant: the Revd Mary Jepp, priest-in-charge at Little Gidding
+Officiant: the Revd Mary Jepp, priest at Little Gidding

 5.30pm Tea at Ferrar House